jponge/izpack-full-svn-history-copy/izpack-maven/trunk/sandbox/izpack-maven/readme.txt

-This directory is an attempt to port the current IZPack Ant build to Maven.
+This is an attempt to port the current IZPack Ant build to Maven.

 To build

-1. Run 'mvn'
+1. Run 'mvn install -DskipTests=true'

 To work  with Eclipse